ObsidianLabs/eos-studio-docs/source/contracts/eosio-forum/quickstart.rst

   https://app.eosstudio.io/dfuseio/eosio.forum and click the `fork` button to make your own copy of the project.

-- Edit a waiting time from 3 days to 5 minutes so that we won't need to wait that long in this demo.
+- Edit the waiting time from 3 days to 5 minutes so that we won't need to wait that long in this demo.
   Open the file ``include/forum.hpp``, go to line 70 and change the value of ``FREEZE_PERIOD_IN_SECONDS`` to ``300``.
 The use of this value will be